Reasoning Engine

 {% hint style="info" %}

-**Related sections** - See [Context Graphs](https://docs.amigo.ai/agent/context-graphs) for how the engine navigates problem spaces, [Dynamic Behaviors](https://docs.amigo.ai/agent/context-graphs) for runtime adaptation rules, and [Voice Agent](https://docs.amigo.ai/channels/voice) for voice-specific pipeline details.
+**Related sections** - See [Context Graphs](/agent/context-graphs.md) for how the engine navigates problem spaces, [Functional Memory](/agent/memory.md) for bounded cross-session context, and [Voice Agent](/channels/voice.md) for voice-specific pipeline details.
+[Dynamic Behaviors](/agent/context-graphs/dynamic-behaviors.md) documents a separate Classic API capability.

 {% endhint %}